BCHD-SHI-Handoff/private_results/README.md

 # Private Results
 Private Results provides a way for patients to get their test results via phone or the web.
+Currently, this project has hardcoded data for [BCHD](http://health.baltimorecity.gov/) (clinic info).

 ## Workflow
 1. Patient visits a clinic and gets some tests done.